 - Disadvantages: Longer lead times than PJ3D; more expensive due to upfront pattern and tooling costs

 Injection molding consists of CNC machining a metal tool with cavities and using a press to inject melted material inside the cavity, forming the part.
 The tool then opens and the part is released.
 Injection molding has the highest scalability of any of Xometry's processes due to low part cost, but relatively higher upfront costs.
+Compression molding is available for elastomers as well, which uses a pre-measured "charge" of material placed into a mold cavity that compresses and forms the charge into the shape of the part.

-- Process: Injection Molding
+- Process: Injection Molding / Compression Molding

 - Advantages: End-use durability; abrasion and tear-resistant; color matching; different surface finish options; incredibly scalability from 50 to beyond 50,000 units